-The Actuarial Cost Method allocates the projected obligations of the plan over the working lifetimes of the plan participants.
+The Actuarial Cost Method allocates the projected obligations of the Plan over the working lifetimes of the Plan Members.

 In accordance with the Pension Fund's Funding Policy the Actuarial Cost Method for the Recommended Contribution basis is Entry Age Normal (Level Percent of Pay).
-The Entry Age Normal Cost Method is a method under which the actuarial present value of the projected benefits of each individual included in an Actuarial Valuation is allocated on a level basis over the earnings or service of the individual between entry age and assumed exit age.
-The portion of this actuarial present value allocated to a valuation year is called Normal Cost.
-The portion of the actuarial present value not provided at an Actuarial Valuation Date by the actuarial present value of future Normal Costs is called the Actuarial Accrued Liability.
+The Entry Age Normal Cost Method is a method under which the Actuarial Present Value of the projected benefits of each individual included in an Actuarial Valuation is allocated on a level basis over the earnings or service of the individual between entry age and assumed exit age.
+The portion of this Actuarial Present Value allocated to a valuation year is called Normal Cost.
+The portion of the Actuarial Present Value not provided at an Actuarial Valuation Date by the Actuarial Present Value of future Normal Costs is called the Actuarial Accrued Liability.